 ^b Now the Northwest Power and Conservation Council. ^c The Independent Science Group was a panel of eleven senior scientists and managers charged with reviewing the scientific quality of the Northwest Power Planning Council's Fish and Wildlife Program.
-The panel's name was subsequently changed to the Independent Scientific Advisory Board (ISAB).

 The management institutions involved in salmon recovery in the Columbia River, were guiding the development and implementation of that program based on a set of assumptions that didn't reflect current scientific understanding of salmon ecology and their sustaining ecosystems.